 Businesses spend vast amounts of time, money and resources to build a brand that customers love.
-But if they fail to ‘put their money with their mouth’ is – by investing in delivering top notch customer service in their contact centres – they risk squandering their hard-earned reputation.
+But if they fail to ‘put their money with their mouth’ is – by investing in delivering top-notch customer service in their contact centers – they risk squandering their hard-earned reputation.

 In an era of fierce competition and highly empowered consumers, customer experience is now seen as the new brand battleground.
 Millions spent on marketing will be wasted if businesses provide a poor experience when dealing with customers directly.
 On the other hand, brands who get the customer experience right can track the benefits right through to their bottom line: driving sales, acquisition and loyalty.

-Contact centre agents are on the frontline of customer service, acting as ambassadors for a brand.
-Having the right people and processes in place to handle customers is arguably the most important thing a business can do to get ahead and follow best practice.
+Contact center associates are on the frontline of customer service, acting as the brand’s ambassadors.
+Having the right people and processes in place and following best practices to handle customers is arguably the most important thing a business can do to get ahead.

 The right channel for the right situation